stehrn/tradebook/README.md

 /cashflows/TSLA/21-04-2020
 /curve/USD/21-04-2020
 ```
-These 'co-ordinates' are then passed to the `productDataProvider` & `marketDataProvider` to load data in some shape or form - it could be json, xml, or something else, but will be based on how its stored in the data provider and not necessarily what is required for pricing.
+If these look a little bit like the _path_ part of a _URI_ then thats intentional, it should be possible to prefix a protocol and hostname to get the full URI to pass to the `productDataProvider` & `marketDataProvider` to load data.

-The product and market data will need transforming into a representation understood by the `pricingService` - it may, for example, have its own object model that needs hydrating.
+The format of the product and market data could be json, xml, or something else, based on what the data provider supports, and not necessarily what is required for pricing, so will need transforming into a representation understood by the `pricingService`.
+The pricing service should provide an API to help construct the relevant representation - it may, for example, have its own object model that needs hydrating and provide a series of factories to create.

-Finally the transformed data will be passed to the `pricingService` to perform the actual pricing, where some sort of mathematical computations as defined in the pricing model will be applied to the data to derive the price.
+Finally the transformed data will be passed to the `pricingService` to perform the actual pricing, where some sort of mathematical computations as defined in the pricing model will be executed against the data to derive the price.

 Putting it all together `pricingService.price(instrument)` will look something like this:
 ```
 // get the pricing model for given instrument type